 Janji is a running brand that offers a competitive selection of comfortable, moisture-wicking apparel.
 While also designed for runners, their Multipass Sling Bag strikes us as equally great for travel and hiking.
 Comfort is a clear strong suit: The pack boasts a flexible, mesh-heavy backpanel that nicely balances breathability and support; the hipbelt is wide and does a great job distributing weight; and it’s easy to dial in a close fit with good adjustability and an exterior bungee cord to snug down a half-full load.
 Despite its technical intentions, the Multipass also comes well equipped in the storage department with a generously sized main compartment that includes a key clip and a separate space for cards, a zippered pocket at the back for securely stashing valuables, and a pass-through sleeve between the pack body and hipbelt for securing an extra layer or even a small water bottle.
 And we love the addition of the crossbody strap, which helps minimize unwanted movement and tucks neatly away when not in use.

 Why do we have the Janji Multipass Sling Bag ranked here?
 First, the pack’s running focus results in a fairly technical look and feel that’s noticeably less everyday-friendly than designs like the Lululemon Everywhere Belt Bag or even Cotopaxi’s flashy Coso above.
 Fit is another potential issue: While highly adjustable, the positioning of the hipbelt and cross-body strap may cause discomfort for those with broader builds and bigger chests.
 Finally, we wish the bag featured a better way to stash a water bottle—the pass-through sleeve is workable most of the time, but runners will likely find it lacking in security.
 Of note: Despite its “sling bag” designation, we consider the Janji more of a fanny pack.
-For a more detailed breakdown on the former, see our section “What About Sling Bags?” in the buying advice below.
+For a more detailed breakdown of the former, see our section “What About Sling Bags?” in the buying advice below.

 See the Janji Multipass Sling Bag

-15. LiteAF Feather Weight Standard ($50)
+15. LiteAF Feather Weight ($50)

 LiteAF Feather Weight Standard fanny packPockets: 2